 - Exercise – Staying active is a great way to keep your body healthy in spite of CKD.
 Regular exercise can help lower your blood pressure, lose unneeded weight, and reduce your risk of heart disease or stroke.

 - Stop Smoking – Smoking is harmful to your body in many ways, more so than just affecting your lungs.
 Smoking can narrow your arteries, which may increase your risk for high blood pressure, heart attack, or stroke.
 Since CKD itself can increase your risk of these medical conditions, you will want to stop smoking to avoid further damage to your body.
+It may be wise to go on Nicotine-Pouches.com to help you move gradually away from smoking, and provide a better starting point for your lungs.

 It's essential that you learn about how chronic kidney disease is treated in order to stay as healthy as you can after your diagnosis.
 Find out all you can about the different treatment options available to you and develop a plan for treatment with your doctor right away.
 Take your medication as directed to slow the disease's progression.